zulip/zulip/templates/corporate/case-studies/recurse-center-case-study.md

 for lunch, to let people have their uninterrupted focus time,” John says.

 Since 2015, John has stayed connected with the RC alumni community on Zulip.
-“We have a stream for alumni checkins, where each alum uses a dedicated topic to post updates,” John explains.
+“We have a channel for alumni checkins, where each alum uses a dedicated topic to post updates,” John explains.
 Some alums drop by weekly, while others might come around once a year.
 “You can leave a note, and it’s OK if your friend reads it a few months later,” John says.
 “Compare that with Slack, where if someone